- Our Work

 Restoring this reef is critical to improve marine biodiversity, fish production and water quality in the Gulf.
 The project will result in economic and social benefit to the nearby communities of Yorke Peninsula through the creation of new jobs, increased aquaculture, ecotourism and recreational fishing opportunities, as well as new volunteering and community education programs.

-Windara Reef will be built in two phases and will involve creating a limestone reef seeded with native South Australian Angasi oysters.
+Windara Reef will be built in two phases and will involve creating a limestone reef seeded with Australian Flat Oysters.
 The first four-hectare trial reef will be delivered by Primary Industries and Regions SA (PIRSA) by December 2017 and The Nature Conservancy will expand the reef up to twenty hectares by December 2018.

 This project is the first of several identified in the South Australian Government’s Blue Infrastructure Initiative which seeks to return this highly productive habitat to coastal waters across the state.
 Once complete, Windara Reef will be the largest shellfish reef restoration effort in Australia.
 The Australian Government is supporting the project by investing $990,000 in the initiative through the National Stronger Regions Fund.

 Huge restored reef aims to bring South Australia’s oysters back from the brink